Danger! Do not look into laser

 This page is for distributing software I've written that might be of use to other people.
 And a couple of manifestoes.

-Currently there are only a few useful things here:
+Currently there are a few possibly useful utilities here:

 LSTSQ and MLSFIT - two programs for least-squares fitting of linear relations y = A + Bx to x,y data.
 Many (too many) algorithms exist for fitting lines to data.
 These programs are somewhat novel because they allow fitting a relation with intrinsic scatter, that is a relation where the scatter in the data is larger than can be explained by the observational errors on x and y.
-Further details are in the discussion and Appendix of my paper on the evolution of the Tully-Fisher relation, Weiner et al 2006 (ApJ in press), astro-ph/0609091.
+Further details are in the discussion and Appendix of my paper on the evolution of the Tully-Fisher relation, Weiner et al 2006b, ApJ, 653, 1049, arXiv version: astro-ph/0609091.

 FITSIOWRAP - an abstraction layer between IMFORT and FITSIO.
 It's a package of subroutines that masquerade as IRAF IMFORT subroutines, but call FITSIO routines, so that programs written to call IMFORT routines can be linked with FITSIOWRAP and FITSIO, calling FITSIO to work on FITS files without any changes to the original program code.
 Of use to astronomers who have old code lying around that uses the IMFORT library to access IRAF images or data.